 Spytec is among the more expensive GPS trackers on the market with its subscription fee of $25 a month.

-Things to Consider Before Buying a GPS Tracker for Cars
+Things to Consider Before Buying the Best GPS Trackers for Cars

-GPS car trackers come in portable, plug-in, and hardwired models.
+The best GPS trackers for cars come in portable, plug-in, and hardwired models.
 Portable GPS trackers do not need to be installed in the car.
 They are small enough to fit inside a bag or even a coat pocket.
 Some even have magnets that allow you to attach them to the underside of a car.
 These small tracking devices for cars are battery-powered and therefore must be recharged periodically.

 Plug-in trackers, which are shaped like a small box with a plug socket on one end, fit into the OBD-11 port located on your car's dashboard.
 This is the same port your mechanic uses to collect diagnostic information about your car when the check engine light is on.
 In addition to providing location information, this type of GPS tracker can gather data about the car's performance.
 Some plug-in trackers can even access diagnostic information, alerting you to maintenance needs.